Animesh-Ghosh/Crypt/README.md

 **Ciphers implemented currently cannot be used to decrypt a given cipher text.
 Currently only encrypting plain-text and getting back the plain-text works.**

-*Prerequisites: Need a C++11 compliant compiler and Emscripten toolchain.
+*Prerequisites: Need a C++11 compliant compiler (and related toolchain) and Emscripten toolchain.
 You can get the Emscripten toolchain from [here](https://github.com/emscripten-core/emsdk).*

 ## Building and Running